merovex-press/stranded-series/docs/02-Setting/01-Timeline/1763-point-of-divergence.md

 * [Benjamin Franklin Explains the Stamp Act Protests to Parliament](https://amzn.to/2t9haUE) https://en.wikipedia.org/wiki/Benjamin_Franklin#Political_work_in_London
 * * * -->

 Toltec weaponry thwarted Pontiac's Rebellion in Summer of 1763, which prevented the Declaratory Act from being enacted.
 Instead, King George sends a full regiment to ensure the Ohio is retained and negotiations for American home rule started.
+REMOVE

 In 1765, Parliament invited a delegation from each of the mainland colonies to work out differences that included Benjamin Franklin, John Adams and Thomas Jefferson.
 This extended negotiation (1765-68) blunted Radical demands for independence.
 However, a splinter from the Sons of Liberty continued the (now unpopular) fight for American Independence.
 This splinter movement is a key area of conflict in Discovery Season.